 For some people, life starts when a baby is born, or when an embryo develops into a fetus.
 Others believe that human life begins at conception, so an embryo has the same moral status and rights as a human adult or child.

-President George W. Bush had strong, pro-life religious views, and
+President George W. Bush had strong, pro-life religious views, and he banned funding for human stem cell research in 2001.

 However, President Obama's administration allowed for a partial rolling back of these research restrictions.